Blaze of Glory (Jon Bon Jovi album): Chart performance

 The album peaked at No. 3 on the Billboard 200 and No. 2 on the UK Albums Chart.

 The title track "Blaze of Glory" was released as the first single and hit No. 1 on the Billboard Hot 100 and the Mainstream rock charts.
 "Miracle" was released as the second single and charted at #12 on the Billboard Hot 100 and #20 on the Mainstream rock charts and the third single "Never Say Die" charted in Australia, Canada and Poland but was not released in the US.
 "Dyin Ain't Much of a Livin' featuring Elton John and "Santa Fe" were released as promo singles.

 In 1998, a country duet version of "Bang a Drum" was released with country singer Chris LeDoux, the track was released as a single with a music video and reached number 68 on the US Hot Country Songs chart.

-Film

-Young Guns II is a 1990 western film, and the sequel to Young Guns (1988).
-It stars Emilio Estevez, Kiefer Sutherland, Lou Diamond Phillips, Christian Slater, and features William Petersen as Pat Garrett.
-It was written and produced by John Fusco and directed by Geoff Murphy.

-Jon Bon Jovi also made a cameo appearance in the film as one of the prisoners in the pit with Doc and Chavez.

 Track listing

-All songs written and composed by Jon Bon Jovi, except where noted.